 Herbert Huncke

-Huncke was hugely a influential figure on the life of Burroughs, and became known in his own right as a writer and sub-culture icon.
-He was a long time drug addict and relentless criminal.
+Bio: Huncke was hugely a influential figure in the life of Burroughs, and became known in his own right as a writer and sub-culture icon.
+He was a long-time drug addict and relentless criminal.

 Aliases: